 How to Help Your Family Get More Active

 Encouraging kids to get physically active at an early age with family participation and support is a way to guide them toward a lifetime of health and well-being.
 Families that play together, have fun together – and get in shape in the process.
 The most cherished memories in life are of doing what you love together with who you love.

-We often hear about the benefits of exercise in terms of extending one’s time on earth, but just as important is the quality of that time exercise can provide (for children of all ages) as a special activity families can do together.
+We often hear about the benefits of exercise in terms of extending your life, but just as important is the quality of that time exercise can provide (for children of all ages) as a special activity families can do together.
 Without stress, without pressure, without expectations of anything but getting together to move around and have some fun.